trackmania-rl/tmrl/readme/tuto_library.md

 Pass this to the superclass.

 `batch_size` is the size of the batches of tensors that the `Trainer` will collate together.
-In the current iteration of `tmrl`, the `Trainer` will call your `get_transition()` method repeatedly with random `item` values to retrieve samples one by one, and will collate these samples together to form a batch.
+In the current iteration of `tmrl`, the `Trainer` will call your `get_transition()` method repeatedly with random `item` values to retrieve samples one by one and will collate these samples together to form a batch.
 Just pass to the superclass.

-`dataset_path` enables the user to initialize the memory with a offline dataset.
+`dataset_path` enables the user to initialize the memory with an offline dataset.
 If used, this should point to a pickled file.
 This file will be unpickled and put in `self.data` on instantiation.
 Otherwise, `self.data` will be initialized with an empty list.